iuravic/duktig-core/README.md

 - the first is a classical controller with an action method, where the controller extends the `BaseController` class exposing access to the request and some essential components,
 - the second is a closure type handler, which is given directly in route configuration.

 Both types of route handlers must return a `ResponseInterface` type object.
-For a closure type handler, it is recommended to use the `Interop\Http\Factory\ResponseFactoryInterface` to create a response instance, while a controller will allready have the response prepared for use via the `BaseController` parent class.
+For a closure type handler, it is recommended to use the `Interop\Http\Factory\ResponseFactoryInterface` to create a response instance, while a controller will already have the response prepared for use via the `BaseController` parent class.

 Both types of handlers are dynamically resolved by the container, and have their constructor arguments dependencies injected upon creation.